-Proficiency in reading and translating Middle English in its various dialects; interpretation of representative texts from the various genres of medieval literature in their cultural-historical context; oral discussion and written analysis; practice with elementary secondary sources.
+Translation of Middle English in various dialects; interpretation of representative texts from the various genres of medieval literature in their cultural-historical context; oral discussion and written analysis; practice with elementary secondary sources.

 Two essays during the course, from which familiarity with the background should also appear, and a written exam consisting of an “unseen” translation; each of these parts counts for one-third of the final mark.

-The Norton Anthology of English Literature, 8th edition, 2006. volume I of Volume A. (in your possession)
+The Norton Anthology of English Literature, 8th edition, 2006. volume I or Volume A.